YPT tours to Japan

 YPT, through its Japan and foreign based team, are now the number one travel agency in Japan offering tours are completely off the beaten track and dare we say a bit whacky!
 Prices depend on the number of people and what level of accommodation you desire, but YPT can arrange everything you need for perfect and unique independent Japan tours.

-Example Japan Itinerary (7 days)
+Example of a Japan Itinerary (7 days)

 The following of our Extremes of Japan Tour.
 This can be done in its entirety but is also extremely adaptable depending on your needs.